-- You will gain efficient access to the world's largest specialist insurance market. - You will have access to the Llovd's brand, gaining a competitive advantage from the strongest brand in insurance. - You will become a member of a prestigious community of like-minded professionals at the heart of one of the world's most dynamic financial centres. - You will contribute to global business flows from over 200 countries and territories where Lloyd's is licensed. - You will join Lloyd's programme of thought leadership and business development events throughout the year.
+- You will gain efficient access to the world's largest specialist insurance market. - You will have access to the Lloyd's brand, gaining a competitive advantage from the strongest brand in insurance. - You will become a member of a prestigious community of like-minded professionals at the heart of one of the world's most dynamic financial centres. - You will contribute to global business flows from over 200 countries and territories where Lloyd's is licensed.